SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-Quite naturally, this optimal holding in risky asset fits into a two-step portfolio construction process, which involves building the portfolios of risky assets first and then determine the allocation within these risky portfolios and risk free asset.
-Looking into the values required for the calculation of this optimal holding, drawdown threshold is predefined; current drawdown is observable; As to risk aversions, expected return and volatility, they are the standard inputs to a traditional Markowitz portfolio optimization.
-Essentially, we can add drawdown protection on top of a Markowitz based portfolio management process wihout additional estimation jobs.
+Quite naturally, this optimal holding in risky asset fits into a two-step portfolio construction process, which involves building the portfolios of risky assets first and then determine the allocation within these risky portfolios and risk free asset as per the optimal holding in risky asset.
 Such a two-step process can be applied regularly at each rebalancing, as a response to large deviations to the optimal risky holding or at both scenarios.

 Instantly, it raises the question: how often do we want to rebalance and how big is a deviation that we need to respond.
 This is a tradeoff involves tolerace on breaking the maximum drawdown threshold, transaction cost and return.
 For one hand, the optimality of the risky asset holding holds in the context of continous allocation.
 More frequent rebalancings and smaller deviations to respond lead to a higher chance of fufilling the maximum drawdown threshold.
 While on the other hand, they lead to higher transaction costs and lower holding in risky asset hence a loss for expected returns.

-An analysis from the perspective of contigent claim might provide more insights to facilate decision making in this tradeoff.
+For the decision on such a tradeoff, we may borrow some ingishts from an analysis from the perspective of contigent claim.
 You may already notice the similarities and links between this dynamic holding on risky asset and an option instrument on the same.
 It turns out that, entering into a call option with payoff of loss excessive of the maximum drawdown threshold ($$max(realized MDD - MDD threshold, 0)$$) provides similar protection against a predefined maximum drawdown threshold!
 Such an contigent claim is an exotic option with abundant analytical tools available out there.

 For instance, Vercer (2006) simulated the below delta exposure of this option given different maximum drawdown realized (MDD) and current realized drawdown (drawdown).
 Considering that a delta hedging portfolio of underlying can replicate this option that provides this drawdown protection.
 The delta itself implies a dynamic portfolio that can attain the maximum drawdown threshold (Though wihout any consideration on the reward side), hence in some sense indicates the risk exposure to maximum drawdown.
 The value of the delta can provide another angle on determining if our holding in risky assets deviates too far from the reference.
 This angle is independent from risk aversions and estimations on expected return.